patricksingleton86/milestone-3-cookbook/README.md

 * Adding a new recipe requires all fields filled
 * Delete a recipe requires a confirmation
 * Editing a recipe has fields pre-filled for convienience
+* Cannot register an existing username
+* Would like to implement more back end security features down the line

+* ran code through W3C, Jigsaw, JS Hint and PEP8 validators

+## Deployment

+* Initial push to Github which was set to automatically deploy to Heroku
+* Pushed no sensitive keys or code through git, set config vars on heroku to interperet files

+## Credits

+* code for the validate input line under meal type in tha add recipe form was used from jquery from the Materialize Form Validation video from the mini project (https://courses.codeinstitute.net/courses/course-v1:CodeInstitute+DCP101+2017_T3/courseware/196c000dd670458cafc7b2dc9d4a8245/f2ad3c6775ce4890a53e62de35245c0a/?activate_block_id=block-v1%3ACodeInstitute%2BDCP101%2B2017_T3%2Btype%40sequential%2Bblock%40f2ad3c6775ce4890a53e62de35245c0a)